plattebasintimelapse/follow-the-water/README.md

 #### app/templates
 In here, you'll find an assortment of `.html` template files which are used to spit out the `copy.json` contents to the `app/snow`, `app/storage`, and `app/field` directories.

-Everything above gets minimized, concatinated, etc. when running the `grunt deploy` command.
+Everything above gets uglified, minimized and concatenated when running the `grunt deploy` command.

 Speaking of commands...